 Email: email@example.com | Download V-card

-During law school, Ms. Frost was an editor for the DePaul Journal of Art & Entertainment Law, a Sullivan Fellow for the International Institute of Human Rights Law at DePaul University College of Law, worked as an extern in the U.S. District Court for the Northern District of Illinois and the U.S. Court of Appeals for the Seventh Circuit, and studied for a semester in Ireland through the international exchange program at the University of College Dublin.
+During law school, Kristen was an editor for the DePaul Journal of Arts & Entertainment Law, worked for Professor Cherif Bassiouni as a Sullivan Fellow for the International Institute of Human Rights Law at De Paul College of Law, worked as an extern for the Honorable Judge James Alesia in the U.S. District Court for the Northern District of Illinois and for the Honorable Judge William Bauer in the United States Court of Appeals for the Seventh Circuit.

 Kristen also studied for a semester in Dublin, Ireland at the University College Dublin while in law school through the international exchange program at the DePaul College of Law.
 Prior to attending law school, Kristen lived in Galway, Ireland for two years and obtained her Master of Arts degree from the National University of Ireland, Galway.
 Kristen obtained her undergraduate degree from the University of Notre Dame where she studied government and international relations, and was the first undergraduate to receive a concentration in Irish studies from the Keough-Naughton Institute for Irish Studies.